Hozelock's Guide to Composting

 - It has been designed in such a way that the rainwater falling on the drum is not collected in the tank under the drum

-- The composter is made with over 85% of recycled and 100% recyclable material, hence its dark colour (several plastics of different colours are blended)
+- The composter is made with 90% of recycled and 100% recyclable material, hence its dark colour (several plastics of different colours are blended)

 - Black retains the heat and encourages decomposition thanks to a quicker rise in temperature

 - The 4 air vents around the tank help the oxygen circulate evenly inside, to activate aerobic decomposition (which requires air) by means of the micro-organisms

 - 28 cm, wide enough to add waste and to insert a spade to retrieve the compost

 |Ammonia smell||- The mixture contains too much |

 - Temperature too high (over 70°)